GeoCat/qgis-bridge-plugin/docs/source/2_background_and_requirements.md

 -   Officially supported versions are 2.15, 2.14 and 2.13.
 However other
     versions since 2.4 are expected to operate fine in most of the cases.
--   On a Linux server it is recommended to install the *msttcorefonts* package.
-Some of the symbols from the default Esri® fonts are mapped to equivalent Webdings and Wingdings symbol fonts.